outwatch/outwatch.github.io/_posts/2016-02-01-getting-started-scala.md

 ---
-title:  "Getting Started"
+title:  "Get started with Scala"
-tags: chapters
+tags: intro
 ---

 First things first, in order to use OutWatch you will need to have Java and sbt installed.